The 20 Best Korean BBQ Restaurants in Singapore

 |Menu Specialty||BBQ Set: Australian Wagyu, Kurobuta, USDA Prime Beef

 A la carte/Set: Soup, stew, pancake, noodles, jokbal, bossam, stir-fried, chicken, japchae, steamed egg, dessert

 14. ManNa Korean Restaurant

 With over 15 years of experience, ManNa was one of the early pioneers of Korean dining in Singapore.
-They have spread throughout Singapore and presently has nine outlets.
-While the main branch focuses on Korean BBQ and another premium Korean cuisine, the ManNa Story branches specialize in modernized Korean meals in the casual dining area.
+They have spread throughout Singapore and presently have nine outlets.
+While the main branch focuses on Korean BBQ and other premium Korean cuisine, the ManNa Story branches specialize in modernized Korean meals in the casual dining area.
 This Korean BBQ restaurant has served some of Korea’s top celebrities (Rain, Kang Ho Dong, After School, Jang Geun Suk, Shinhwa, 9muses, F.T.
 Island, and others) during their travels to Singapore.
 In light of this, I believe that Korean BBQ at this restaurant is something K-pop lovers must absolutely experience.

 10.30 am – 3 pm